Someone mentioned to me that we were using an old version of the Form I-9. What’s the latest version and where can I find it?

 The completed I-9 must be retained until one year after termination or three years after hire, whichever is longer.
 It is not required, but recommended, to retain all completed I-9s in a binder/folder.
 Some organizations will even keep terminated employee’s I-9 forms in a separate folder to aid in shredding once past the mandatory retention requirements.

-Is your head spinning?
-Too many new Labor Laws to keep up with?
-Let strategic HR, inc. assist you with navigating the workplace compliance minefield.
-We can help you with any of your compliance needs.
-Please visit our Legal Compliance page for more information or feel free to call us if you have a specific question or need.
+We understand, there are just too many new Labor Laws to keep up with.
+Not only are there laws that govern hiring practices, safety concerns and recordkeeping requirements, then there are the compensation and benefit laws.
+Let strategic HR, inc. help you navigate the employment law minefield.
+Ask us for assistance with any of your Legal Compliance needs.
+Please visit our Compliance page for more information or call us if you have a specific question or need.